 Finding the Best Places to Retire Since 2006!

-Along the Boise River, Pretty Boise Offers Plentiful Outdoor Recreation, Safe Neiighborhoods and a Lively Cultural Scene
+Along the Boise River, Pretty Boise Offers Plentiful Outdoor Recreation, Safe Neighborhoods and a Lively Cultural Scene

 At 2,700 feet above sea level in southwestern Idaho, Boise (population 240,000) sits along the Boise River.
 With mountains to the east, it is a scenic city and got its start as a fort, first built by the Hudson Bay Company in the 1830s.
 After being abandoned, it was re-built by the U.S. Army during the Civil War.

 Today, Boise often lands on "best places to live" lists and has been one of the fastest growing cities during the last few years, thanks in large part to Californians moving here during the pandemic (that growth is slowing somewhat).
-Boise's lack of pretension, safe neighborhoods, plentiful amenities, outstanding outdoor recreation and unhurried Western pace are some of the reasons why.
+Boise's down to earth quality, safe neighborhoods, plentiful amenities, outstanding outdoor recreation and unhurried Western pace are some of the reasons why.